zaritskylab/DM4ISL/README.md

 **To run the RESULTS_ANALYSIS notebook we also provide samples from Unet and GAN predictions:**
 - Unet
 - GAN

+### Example Notebooks
+- **TRAINING notebook**:

+    This notebook demonstrates how to train the DM4ISL model using paired brightfield and organelle fluoresence images.

+- **INFERENCE notebook**:

+    This notebook demonstrates how to predict a flouresence image using a trained DM4ISL model and brightfield input images.

+- **RESULTS_ANALYSIS**:

+    This notebook demonstrates how to analyze prediction results using all evaluation metrics described in the paper.

 ## Installation and Setup